isomerpages/sndgo-corp/media-hub/press-releases/_posts/2021-11-08-post-two-new-national-ai-programmes-launched.md

 		* Under MAS’ Anti-Money Laundering/Countering Financing of Terrorism Surveillance and Analytics Programme, MAS is also developing a data and information sharing platform known as **COSMIC** for financial institutions to share information on customers or transactions that cross material risk thresholds, and leverage AI to identify and disrupt illicit networks.

-### Continued Investments to Furtherr Singapore's AI Ambitions
+### Continued Investments to Further Singapore's AI Ambitions

 The Government will invest an additional $180 million under the Research, Innovation and Enterprise (RIE) 2025 Plan for AI R&D, on top of the current $500 million committed for AI-related activities under RIE 2020.
 These investments will support: